-D.4.3 The main role and responsibilities of the Board Risk Committee as set out in its written terms of reference which provide details on the purpose, organization, authority, duties and responsibility, are to:
+D.4.3 The main duties and responsibilities of the Board Risk Committee as set out in its written terms of reference, are to:

 - ensure that Bank has a well-defined Group risk strategy and risk appetite.
-The risk appetite should be articulated via a set of quantitative and qualitative statements for specific risk categories, including specific tolerance levels (by portfolio, sector, geography, credit rating etc.) - review and recommend to the Board the Bank's risk strategy and risk appetite, including an assessment of the appropriateness of the Bank's business/restructuring plan in the context of risk appetite, on an annual basis or more frequently, as required - review, at least, on a monthly basis the Bank's risk profile vs. the Bank's risk appetite criteria, based on reports prepared by Risk Management Division - review any overrides to the policy governing relations with Connected Borrowers, as monitored and reported by the Risk Management Division - ensure that there are appropriate oversight mechanisms and controls for the monitoring and effective management of "troubled assets" defined so as to include: - Non-performing loans (NPLs) - Loans under restructuring or rescheduling schemes - Exposures which have been written off for accounting purposes but for which the Bank still pursues partial or full recovery. - review, approve and submit to the Board of Directors the annual Internal Capital Adequacy Assessment Process (ICAAP) report prepared by the Risk Management Division in co-operation with the Strategy Division and submitted to the Executive Board, the Board of Directors and Bank of Greece - ensure that the Risk Governance principles as set out in the RFA are complied with - Following consultation with the Nomination Committee, to propose to the Board of Directors the appointment of the Chief Risk Officer and his dismissal.
-The HFSF Representative in the Board has the right to approve the CRO and his dismissal - review and approve the Chief Risk Officer's annual report (prepared in accordance with relevant requirements of Bank of Greece Governor's Act 2577/9.3.2006) submitted to Executive Board, the Board of Directors and Bank of Greece
+The risk appetite should be articulated via a set of quantitative and qualitative statements for specific risk categories, including liquidity risk and specific tolerance levels (by portfolio, sector, geography, credit rating etc.) - review and recommend to the Board the Bank's risk strategy and risk appetite, including an assessment of the appropriateness of the Bank's business/restructuring plan in the context of risk appetite, on an annual basis or more frequently, as required - review, at least, on a monthly basis the Bank's risk profile vs. the Bank's risk appetite criteria, based on reports prepared by Risk Management Division - review any overrides to the policy governing relations with Connected Borrowers, as monitored and reported by the Risk Management Division - ensure that there are appropriate oversight mechanisms and controls for the monitoring and effective management of "troubled assets" defined so as to include: - Non-performing exposures (NPEs) - Performance of restructured (forborne) loans - Exposures which have been written off for accounting purposes but for which the Bank still pursues partial or full recovery - review, approve and submit to the Board the annual Internal Capital Adequacy Assessment Process (ICAAP) report and the Internal Liquidity Adequacy Assessment Process (ILAAP) report prepared by the Risk Management Division in co-operation with the Group Finance and submitted to the Board of Directors, to the Single Supervisory Mechanism (SSM) and BoG - ensure that the Risk Governance principles as set out in the RFA are complied with

-• keep Board and Audit Committee updated on important relevant risk matters and, to propose to the Board corrective actions in case the Committee identifies that the risk strategy is not implemented, partly or in full.
+- review and approve the Chief Risk Officer's annual report (prepared in accordance with relevant requirements of BoG Governor's Act 2577/9.3.2006) which is subsequently submitted to the Board of Directors and the BoG - keep Board and Audit Committee updated on important relevant risk matters and, to propose to the Board corrective actions in case the Committee identifies that the risk strategy is not implemented, partly or in full.

-D.4.4 Eurobank's Directors Report, in its Corporate Governance Statement, describes Board Risk Committee's work during the previous year.
+D.4.4 The Bank's Directors Report, in its Corporate Governance Statement, describes Board Risk Committee's work during the previous year.